Skip to Content

 Making the animal cracker crust

 Bake the crumb crust for about 10 minutes until it is lightly browned.
-Cool it while you make the cheesecake filling.
+Remove it from the oven, and turn the oven temperature down to 325ºF (160ºC).

 The mixture will be very lightly colored.
 If you want it to be a richer yellow, you can add a few drops of yellow gel food coloring.
-Spread the mixture into a 9 x 13″ baking pan.
+Spread the mixture on top of the crust in your 9 x 13″ baking pan.

 Lemon cheesecake layer